-The carbon footprint calculated under this Certification Scheme must include all Scope 1 and Scope 2 emissions.
+The carbon footprint calculated under this Certification Scheme must include all relevant Scope 1 and Scope 2 emissions.

-The Member is encouraged to also choose to include Scope 3 emissions.
+The Organisation is encouraged to also choose to include relevant Scope 3 emissions.
 The PMAB will assess the validity of the Scopes and emissions sources as part of the certification process.